-Female high school students who have completed their junior year are competitively selected and sponsored by American Legion Auxiliary units for this program, where they learn about the political process by electing officials for all levels of state government and actively running a mock government.
-The girls are assigned to mock cities and either the “Federalist Party” or “Nationalist Party.”
+High school students who have completed their junior year are competitively selected and sponsored by American Legion Auxiliary units for this program, where they learn about the political process by electing officials for all levels of state government and actively running a mock government.
+The participants are assigned to mock cities and either the “Federalist Party” or “Nationalist Party.”

 Assistance from dedicated ALA volunteers ensures the program’s nonpartisan governmental, patriotic, and civic objectives are carried out through interactive learning.
 Though the week is filled with many learning opportunities, there is always time for fun and the formation of long-term friendships.